gilzoide/lallegro/README.md

 Bindings
 --------
-1 to 1 function binding is provided for stuff in `allegro.h`.
-Addons will be dealt with later.
+1 to 1 function binding is provided to almost all the Allegro API.
+The "Primitives" addon is the only one missing, for now.
 Functions are renamed so the prefix `al_` is removed, so the calls to functions use the Lua module as the Allegro namespace.

 Differences between the Allegro C API and this one is detailed in the [API diff document](apidiff.md).